Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 ## Responsiveness
 The website is designed to be suitable for all devices.
 For example, the responsive navigation bar turns into a burger button for phone screens.
-Similarly, the text in some sections has been modified to suit the screen size.
+Moreover, the text in some sections has been modified to suit the screen size.
 This was done to provide more complete information for computer users while allowing phone users to focus on the main information.
 <h3 align="center"><img src="assets/images/Picture-readme/Burger.png"></h3>

 ## Animations